University of Calgary

 Objectives of the Program:

-To provide advanced training in the field of endocrine surgery including: parathyroid, thyroid, adrenal pancreatic, and GI neuroendocrine tumors.
+The University of Calgary program aims to provide advanced training in the field of endocrine surgery including parathyroid, thyroid, adrenal pancreatic, and GI neuroendocrine tumors.
 This includes comprehensive care of the endocrine surgical patients including pathophysiology of these diseases, work up, surgical indications, technical surgical skills, multidisciplinary care and follow-up.

 This program is dedicated to meeting the AAES objectives in Endocrine Surgery.
-We endeavor to provide an environment that fosters both education and research in the field of Endocrine Surgery, and provides the ground work for a career in academic surgery.
+Our goal is to produce Endocrine Surgeons with the skills knowledge and attitudes to excel in whatever practice environment they chose to pursue (Community to tertiary care, academic).
+We endeavor to provide an environment that fosters education, research, and collegiality in the field of Endocrine Surgery.
 Upon completion the candidate will be competent in providing advanced care in the field of Endocrine Surgery at their home institution.
+We aim to produce graduating fellows that provide outstanding care to their patients, support to their colleagues and advancement to the field of endocrine surgery.

-The Fellow will be expected to participate in research resulting in at least one publishable work by completion of the fellowship.
+The Fellow will be expected to participate in scholarly activity resulting in at least one publishable work by completion of the fellowship.

 Highlights of the Fellowship: